-Details of Stroke and Bogey Rounds of this period are lost but probably the caddies of those of those days, kept the tally, stroke by stroke, and it is rumored that arithmetic was at a premium.
+Details of Stroke and Bogey Rounds of this period are lost but probably the caddies of those days, kept the tally, stroke by stroke, and it is rumored that arithmetic was at a premium.

 Of those old sportsmen none unfortunately remain.
 Other stalwarts of those first days were W. Evan, A. W. E. Stampe and E. E. Shellard and some of the early meetings were held in the skittle alley of the Talbot Inn.
 None had played much and the subscription was about ten shillings.

 Things were not allowed to remain inactive, so despite vigorous opposition on the part of the farmer-tenant, who laid down the law as to the size of the greens, the width of the fairways, and the number of times the mowing machine should be used in a year, the Club began to grow.
 In turn, Mr. McLean and then Mr. Dugdale found that golf secretarial duties took too much of their time, and in 1906 Mr. Percy C. Berrill assumed the reins of Secretary which he held for thirteen years.